Acuña homers off Ureña, flings bat during showy trot

+MIAMI (AP) — Mindful of their history with Jose Ureña, Ronald Acuña Jr. and the Atlanta Braves settled the score by running it up.

-MIAMI (AP) — Ronald Acuña Jr. hit a score-settling homer off Jose Ureña and celebrated by tossing his bat over his shoulder, and the Atlanta Braves rode starter Mike Soroka to a 7-1 win over the Miami Marlins on Friday night.
+Acuña celebrated a homer off Ureña with a showy bat flip , and the Braves rocked the Miami Marlins right-hander to win 7-1 Friday night.

+Mike Soroka took a three-hit shutout into the ninth for Atlanta and won his seventh consecutive decision.

 Ureña was suspended for six games for intentionally hitting Acuña on the arm with a pitch last August, triggering a melee.
-That may explain why Acuña showboated a bit when he homered in the fourth, carrying his bat most of the way to first base before flipping it high in the air.
+That likely explains why Acuña showboated a bit when he homered in the fourth inning, carrying his bat most of the way to first base before tossing it high over his right shoulder.

 Acuña blew a big gum bubble after rounding second base, then pointed into his dugout and shouted as he approached home plate.

-It was Acuña’s 13th homer.
+Said Ureña of the flip: “If he feels good with that, good for him.”

+“It’s tough when you face a team that knows what you got and the way you work,” Ureña said.

+Acuña’s homer was his 13th.
 He also had a one-hop RBI single off the fence against Ureña in the second, and a run-scoring single off Wei-Yin Chen in the fifth.

-Soroka (7-1) pitched one-run ball into the ninth inning and lowered his ERA to 1.38.
-He gave up three hits, struck out six and won his seventh consecutive decision.
+Soroka (7-1) lowered his ERA to 1.38.
 He retired 10 in a row before allowing a leadoff walk — his second — in the ninth and then departed.

 That runner came around to score, but Dan Winkler got the final three outs to complete a five-hitter.